Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         Misunderstandings about marginalized social groups are widespread among the American public and can play an important role in shaping outgroup prejudice.
 Does correcting racialized misperceptions about marginalized groups mitigate prejudicial attitudes?
 To test the impact of factual corrections, we conduct three preregistered survey experiments in the US (<em>N</em> = 8,306).
 Study 1 and Study 2 draw on the case of welfare and inform respondents that the share of Black welfare recipients is lower than that of White recipients.
 Study 3 focuses on the case of immigration and informs respondents that immigrants’ crime rate is lower than natives’ crime rate.
 Across three well-powered experiments, we estimate substantively null effects of factual corrections on multiple measures of prejudice.
 Policy attitudes also did not change, although our information interventions significantly reduced misperceptions about Blacks and immigrants.
 These findings highlight the challenges of using corrective information to improve citizens’ attitudes toward minority groups.

         </details>
 -   [Lai, Ruilin](https://www.ruilinlai.com), **Eddy S. F. Yeung**, and [Matthew Gabel](https://matthewgabel.wixsite.com/mysite).
-"After Repression: The Logic and Impacts of Confession Propaganda upon Failed Uprisings."
+"After Repression: The Impacts of Confession Propaganda upon Failed Uprisings."
     -   <details>

         <summary>Abstract:</summary>